MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 <summary>Can ISV set different pricing per country per region?</summary>

 Yes.
-For mor information, see [in-app purchase flow for the monetization of apps](in-app-purchase-flow.md).
+For more information, see [pricing and offers](/partner-center/pricing/pricing-and-offers).

 </br>